Stove-Top BBQ Pulled Pork

 -

-Cut the pork shoulder into 3 to 4 large chunks for faster, more even cooking.
+Pat the pork shoulder dry with paper towels, then cut it into 3 or 4 large chunks for faster cooking.

 -